rileyeaton-ubc/rileyeaton-resume/README.md

 # Riley Eaton's Personal Resume

 This repository is meant to store/serve my personal resume.
-The LaTeX source code used to build the PDF is provided here as well.
+The LaTeX source code used to build the PDF is provided here.

 The version available here is a general CV, and more tailored versions may be used for differing applications.